HCL-TECH-SOFTWARE/digital-experience/docs/get_started/system_requirements/kubernetes/databases.md

 # Databases

-This article lists the database versions and platforms that are tested and supported for HCL Digital Experience (DX) 9.5 Kubernetes deployments.
+This topic lists the database versions and platforms that are tested and supported for HCL Digital Experience (DX) 9.5 Kubernetes deployments.

 #### Prerequisites